subpop/insightsd/README.md

 An index of available collection modules is available for fetch and parsing by insightsd.
-This index is visible to system administrators via the DBus API (and this via a client), with features that allow modules to be enabled or disabled.
+This index is visible to system administrators via the DBus API (and thus via a client), with features that allow modules to be enabled or disabled.
 Enabled modules sync the module package (see above) to the host and run data collections on the specified interval.